linto-ai/linto-skills-optional/README.md

 # LinTo-Skills-Optional
-This entry provides information about LinTO skill
-This node is part of the project [LinTO](https://linto.ai/)
+This entry provides information about any skills in the context of the project [LinTO](https://linto.ai/)

 ## LinTo Skills
 The following describes the possible inputs and outputs for the welcome skill